Kangaroo Reproductive System Kangaroo Genitalia

 Kangaroo birth video

 Once it has attached itself to its mother's nipple, the young joey will stay hidden for up to six and a half months.
-Then it will start to tentatively pop its head out of its mother's pouch and observe the world around it.
+Then, it will start to tentatively pop its head out of its mother's pouch and observe the world around it.
 About two weeks later, it will have gained enough confidence to venture out of the pouch and hop about close to its mother.
 However, if frightened, it will immediately jump back into the safety of the pouch.
 When it is about eight months old, the joey no longer uses its mother's pouch.
+It reaches sexual maturity at approximately 24 months.

 Kangaroo baby joey sucking on mothers nipple